JoyM268/sdmcet-project-portal/README.md

 # SDMCET Project Portal

 A web application to submit, manage, and explore student project ideas.
-The portal allows students to submit their projects, view projects of their peers, and contact the administrators.
+The portal allows students to submit their projects and view projects of their peers.

----

 ## Live Website

 You can view the live website here: [https://sdmcetprojectportal.rf.gd/](https://sdmcetprojectportal.rf.gd/)

----

 ## Table of Contents
 1. [Features](#features)